SCIInstitute/ShapeWorks/docs/use-cases/fixed-domain-ellipsoid.md

 This calls [ellipsoid_fd.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/ellipsoid_fd.py) to perform the following.

-* Loads the ellipsoid_fd dataset using a local version if it exists (i.e., previously downloaded), otherwise the dataset is automatically downloaded from the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
+* Loads the ellipsoid_fd dataset using a local version if it exists (i.e., previously downloaded); otherwise, the dataset is automatically downloaded from the [ShapeWorks Data Portal](http://cibc1.sci.utah.edu:8080/).
 * Loads the existing (pre-trained) shape model and converts the new segmentations into signed distance transforms.
 * Optimizes particle distribution (i.e., the shape/correspondence model) on the new shape samples by calling optimization functions in [OptimizeUtils.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/OptimizeUtils.py).
 See [Optimizing Shape Model](#optimizing-shape-model) for details about algorithmic parameters for optimizing the shape model.
 * Launches ShapeWorksStudio to visualize the use case results (i.e., optimized shape model on the new shapes and the pre-trained shape model) by calling functions in [AnalyzeUtils.py](https://github.com/SCIInstitute/ShapeWorks/tree/master/Examples/Python/AnalyzeUtils.py)